influxdata/telegraf/plugins/processors/enum/README.md

     dest = "status_code"

     ## Default value to be used for all values not contained in the mapping
     ## table.
-When unset, the unmodified value for the field will be used if no
+When unset and no match is found, the original field will remain
-    ## match is found.
+    ## unmodified and the destination tag or field will not be created.
     # default = 0

     ## Table of mappings